konnov-007/ImageProcessor-Android/README.md

 A plain app that lets you transform an image.
 Architecture: MVVM + clean.
+Disclaimer: this app is incomplete, for example it doesn't have a "save image" feature and it doesn't show progress bar when you download an image from URL

 # Screenshots:
 <img src="/screenshots/1.png" height="380px"/> <img src="/screenshots/2.png" height="380px"/>